atusy/vimconf-2025-small/index.md

 ### Extra highlight for special nodes

 - Implementation
+    - Find a node that satisfies one of
+        - `@tsnodemarker` highlight capture
-    - Pass node at the cursor to user-defined callback functions
+        -  User-defined callback functions
     - Applies additional highlights via extmarks

 ---